supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Qualifications.md

  ### <u> Add New Practitioner Qualification </u>

- To create a new Practitioner Qualification, click on the 'Add New Practitioner Qualification' button.
+ To create a new Practitioner Qualification, click on the 'New Practitioner Qualification' button.
 This will open up the New Practitioner Qualification Quick Create Form.

 <img src ="/static/img/qualification.jpg" width="900"/>